Is a heat pump suitable for my home?

 Heat pumps Scotland can be integrated into most heating systems and are more cost effective in some homes than others.
 Before choosing to install a heat pump you should consider what type is right for your homes specifications.

-Choosing the Right Heat Collection System.
+Choosing the Right Domestic Heat Collection System.

-Your domestic dwelling will use either a ground or air source heat pump.
+Your domestic property will use either a ground or air source heat pump.
 Ground based systems need a trench dug in order to collect the heat from the ground.
 A loop is then buried in the soil, and can require a lot of space, typically around 100-200 metres.

-Many properties may not enjoy the space needed for a typical ground source heat pump, and in this case can install an air source system.
-Air source heat pumps do not need any ground work whatsoever so is generally available for more types of dwellings.
+Many domestic properties may not enjoy the space needed for a typical ground source heat pump, and in this case can install an air source system.
+Air source heat pumps do not need any ground work whatsoever so is generally available for more types of properties.
 Typically, air source heat pumps cost less to install though their efficiency tends to lower than their ground source equivalents.

 Request a quote